 - Putting Data to Work in Public Diplomacy Strategy and Planning

-- Fundamentals of Data and Performance for Public Diplomacy
+- Fundamentals of Research Methdology and Data for Public Diplomacy

 - Understanding Stakeholders and Influencers